openmoh/openmohaa/docs/markdown/02-running/02-running-server.md

 ## Installation

 This guide assume you have already acquired and installed a copy of MOH:AA on your server.
-If not, see [Getting Started](../01-intro/01-installation.md).
+If not, see [Getting started](../01-intro/01-installation.md).

 1. Download the [latest release](https://github.com/openmoh/openmohaa/releases) that matches your server's platform.
 2. Extract files from the archive into your MOH:AA directory

+You can also use Docker, see [Creating a Docker image](04-docker.md).

 ## Preparing the server settings